StackVista/stackstate-docs/configure/telemetry/data-sources/elasticsearch.md

 ### Work with Elasticsearch data in StackState

 Elasticsearch data sources can be used to add telemetry streams to components and relations in StackState.
-This can be done manually by [adding a telemetry stream](../../../use/metrics/add-telemetry-to-element.md) directly to an element or as part of an integration or topology synchronization, for details see how to [add telemetry during topology synchronization](../telemetry_synchronized_topology.md).
+You can either do this manually, by [adding a telemetry stream](../../../use/metrics/add-telemetry-to-element.md) directly to an element, or you can [add telemetry during topology synchronization](../telemetry_synchronized_topology.md).

 ## Advanced settings